nikomatsakis/eurorust-2023/index.md

 .column40[![Niko with a snake](./images/withsnake.jpg)]
 .column60[
 * Involved in Rust since 2010
-* Co-lead of Rust language design team
+* Co-lead of Rust language design, types teams
-* Manager of Rust team at Amazon
+* Rust team at Amazon
 ]
 ]